AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module1/ex2.md

 ![Data Ingestion](./images/sure.png)

-Click ```Enable``` to enable this schema for Unified Profile.
+Click ``Enable`` to enable this schema for Unified Profile.

 Your Schema is now configured to be part of the Real-time Customer Profile.

 ![Data Ingestion](./images/surey.png)

-Finally, click ```Save``` to save your schema.
+Finally, click ``Save`` to save your schema.

 ![Data Ingestion](./images/save.png)

 ## Exercise 1.2 - What does this customer do?

-Capturing the answer to ```What does this customer do?``` for your company is done through f.i. a Product View on a Product Page.
+Capturing the answer to "What does this customer do" for your company is done through f.i. a Product View on a Product Page.

 ![Data Ingestion](./images/lb_babars.png)

 From a Schema perspective, we look at this as a ``Class``.
-The question: ```What does this customer do?```is something that we've defined in the Class ``ExperienceEvent``.
+The question: "What does this customer do?" is something that we've defined in the Class ``ExperienceEvent``.

-So when you create an XDM Schema to capture the answer to ```Who is this customer?```, first of all, you'll need to create and define 1 schema that references the class ``ExperienceEvent``.
+So when you create an XDM Schema to capture the answer to "Who is this customer?", first of all, you'll need to create and define 1 schema that references the class ``ExperienceEvent``.

 To specify what kind of answers can be given to that question, you'll need to define Mixins.
 Mixins are extensions of the Experience Event-class, and have very specific configurations.
-For instance, information about what kind of products a customer viewed or added to their cart is part of the Mixin ```ExperienceEvent Commerce Details```.
+For instance, information about what kind of products a customer viewed or added to their cart is part of the Mixin ``ExperienceEvent Commerce Details``.

 Secondly, your company needs to decide how you'll identify the behavior of this customer.
 Since we're talking about interactions on a website, it's possible that your company knows the customer but it's equally possible that an unknown, anonymous visitor is active on the website.
 So we can't use an identifier like email-address.
 In this case, your company will probably decide to use the Experience Cloud ID (ECID) as the primary identifier.

 Lastly, it's important to distinguish the channel on which data was captured.
-In this case, we'll be talking about Website Interactions and the schema that needs to be defined needs to reflect ```Where``` the interaction data was captured.
+In this case, we'll be talking about Website Interactions and the schema that needs to be defined needs to reflect ``Where`` the interaction data was captured.
 The channel will also have an important role in influencing what data is captured.
 As such, it's a best practice to define schema's for every combination of channel, primary identifier and type of data collected.

 Based on the above, you'll need to configure a Schema in Adobe Experience Platform.